 Tonkatsu are breaded, fried pork cutlets that may be served on a bed of shredded cabbage, or on top of rice with scrambled eggs, or even as a topping to curry rice.
 Many different sauces are added to this dish, one of the most popular being miso sauce, which is a specialty of the Nagoya area.

-Hamburgers and hamburg steaks are another readily available dish in Japan and a favorite of many, with numerous shops offering several variations on the classic burger.
+Hamburgers and hamburg steaks are another readily-available dish in Japan and a favorite of many, with numerous shops offering several variations on the classic burger.
 Burgers in Japan are almost always accompanied by French fries or even a salad, and are usually stacked high enough with toppings that you might need to cut them in half to eat them.
-There are burgers for everyone, including vegan-friendly restaurants scattered across Japan too.
+There are burgers for everyone, including vegan-friendly restaurants, like AIN SOPH. ripple, scattered across Japan too.

 Children are notoriously fussy eaters, and trying to get them to eat something that may not look like what they are used to can be challenging, especially when on vacation.
 To save yourself some stress, spaghetti Napolitan is an easy and delicious menu choice.
-Made with a ketchup-based sauce, this pasta dish also has well-cooked noodles, onions, green peppers and either bacon or ham in it.
+Made with a ketchup-based sauce, this pasta dish also contains well-cooked noodles, onions, green peppers and either bacon or ham in it.
 It is a dish that pleases all ages, often found at classic "kissaten" cafes in Japan, and cooked in homes.